U.S. Alerts

 Night

-Monday Night: Mostly clear, with a low around 36.
-North wind 5 to 10 mph.
+Monday Night: Mostly clear, with a low around 19.
+North wind 10 to 15 mph, with gusts as high as 20 mph.

 Mostly Clear